BrendaMoura/ficticia-store/docs/README.md

 # Fictícia Store

 The Ficticia Store is a website for a fake retail store.
-The purpose of this project is to apply concepts of React JS, Bootstrap 5, Internalization with INTL, and Redux.
+The purpose of this project is to apply concepts of React JS, Bootstrap 5, Redux, and internationalization with react-intl.

 ## How to use